Vikings look for season split against rival Packers

 Cook has rushed for 489 yards and seven touchdowns in five games, including two scores in a Week 1 home loss to the Packers.
 His presence in the Minnesota backfield was among the reasons LaFleur stressed his team couldn't overlook the Vikings.

-"I don't care what the record says, this is a damn good football team," LaFleur said.
+"I don't care what the record says, this is a damn good football team," LaFleur said of the Vikings.
 "If you don't get prepared each and every week in this league, you're going to get whipped."

 The Vikings have dealt with a banged-up defense.